orbcode/orbuculum/README.md

  `-h, --help`: Brief help.

  `-H, --hires`: Use high resolution time.
 This limits probe interface timeouts to 1ms, which makes host-side timing more accurate, but at the expense of _much_ higher load (literally perhaps x100).
 Use sparingly.
+DEPRECIATED AND PROBABLY UNNEEDED.

  `-m, --monitor`: Monitor interval (in ms) for reporting on state of the link.
 If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.
+Minimum of 500ms.

  `-n, --serial-number`: Set a specific serial number for the ORBTrace or BMP device to connect to.
 Any unambigious sequence is sufficient.
 Ignored for other probe types.